hknutzen/Netspoc/outline.markdown

 * **Read files or directory:** `read_file_or_dir`
     Netspoc parses input files and transfers the contents into formats to work with.
-For the topology, objects are generated and made accessible by name in the working memory.
+For the topology, objects are generated and made accessible by name.
 Along the way, the input is checked for errors that are already recognizeable at this stage.

 * **Order protocols:** `order_protocols`
-    Process input protocols to receive their contained-in relations. *(This should be moved into step 3!)*
+    Process protocols of the services and rules specified in the input to receive their contained-in relations. *(This should be moved into step 3!)*

 ### 2. Creating the topology graph

-In this step, topology input from the policy files is used to create a topology graph in working memory.
+In this step, topology objects created by the parser are used to create a topology graph in working memory.

 * **Link topology:** `link_topology`